JRenoir/WISER_Quantum_Portfolio_Optimization_VG/README.md

 <img width="600" height="867" alt="Image" src="https://github.com/user-attachments/assets/eb4d45e5-f414-43f4-b11f-9994b5763bf7" />
 </p>

-In general, for $n$ qubits, the circuit contains $2n-1$ gates and $2n-1$ tunable parameters to be optimized by the optimizer.
-Both the depth and the number of parameters are smaller than those of the standard TwoLocal ansatz and the BFCD ansatz provided in the project initiators’ repository. **As shown in the subsection IV, this design proves more efficient for tackling the 31-bonds problem**.
+In general, for $n$ qubits, the circuit contains $2n-1$ gates and $2n-1$ tunable parameters to be optimized to minimize objective function by the optimizer.
+Both the depth and the number of parameters are smaller than those of the standard TwoLocal ansatz and the BFCD ansatz provided in the project initiators’ repository. **As shown in the Summary V, this design proves more efficient for tackling the 31-bonds problem**.

-VQE will modify these angles to minimize objective function.

 ### IV.
 Solve the 31-bond optimization problem